-In-center breakfast and lunch services are temporarily suspended at this time.
+In-center breakfast services are temporarily suspended at this time.

-Draper Senior Center is now offering a curb-side lunch service Monday-Friday from 11:30-1:00.
+Draper Senior Center is now offering a curb-side lunch services Monday-Friday from 11:30 AM -1:00 PM.
 Call the Center a day ahead to make lunch reservations for the following day.
 The Center's Chef, Mitchell Hughes, will prepare a fresh, hot meal for you.
 Center staff will be waiting to serve you as you drive by the front of the Center anytime during the hours listed above.

 If you have never visited the Draper Senior Center before, you’re in for a surprise!